demisto/content/Packs/Smokescreen_IllusionBLACK/Integrations/Smokescreen_IllusionBLACK/README.md

 ### illusionblack-is-user-decoy
 ***
-Check if Active Directory user is a decoy
+Checks if an Active Directory user is a decoy.

 ##### Base Command